jackwren/JackOfAllCodes/README.md

 ## Deployment - AspnetRun Online

-This project is deployed on AWS.
-See the project running on AWS in [here](https://eu-north-1.console.aws.amazon.com/codesuite/codepipeline/home?region=eu-north-1).
+This project is deployed via AWS.

 ## Authors